 This one is a little different from the rest of the list in that it's built primarily for off-road purposes.
-First, it features heftier, 2.4 inch Lagos Crawler tires, and a longer frame than most.
+First, it features heftier, 2.4 inch Lagos Crawler tires, and a longer chassis than most.
 The high bars and micro-gearing allow for a versatile ride and plenty of control.

 The looks are just stellar.
 The metallic paint paired with whitewall tires, tilted saddle and high bars make this thing super eye-catching.
 I love the mature, subdued branding.
 You'll get tons of comments.

-Ok, I'm breaking a rule here; while this bicycle is definitely inexpensive, it lands significantly above the promised price limit.
+On that note, I'd like to offer a bonus review.
+I'm breaking a rule here; while this bicycle is definitely inexpensive, it lands significantly above the promised price limit.
 I'm including it on purpose, simply because I'd encourage you to consider spending a little bit more.
 A little bit goes a long way!

 If you're not familiar with them, Eastern is a great brand that produces a venerable line of BMX; they have a very sound reputation.
 Eastern's tend to run a bit pricier than what we've been looking at, but it's worth every penny.

-The Cobra has a lot of nice features.
+The Traildigger has a lot of nice features.
 A chromoly three-piece crank is super durable and comes with sealed bearings, meaning a smoother pedaling experience and longer lifespan.
 The lengthy frame, oversized tires and generous platform pedals allow for a confident stance and stable riding experience.